Enugu State University of Science and Technology: History

-The university was conceived with the aim to establish an institution that must be closely related to society, its industry and above all, serve as a catalyst in the technological advancement of the people, hence the university's motto remains "Technology for Service".
+The Enugu State University of Science And Technology (ESUT) was originally founded as Anambra State University of Technology (ASUTECH) on July 30,1980 by law hence the university's motto remain, "Technology for Service".

 The enactment of the law establishing the university by the then Anambra State House of Assembly was followed by the appointment of professor Kenneth Onwuka Dike as the first president and chief executive of the university and the inauguration of the first Provisional Council of the university with professor Onwuka Dike as its first chairman/president.
 (Oct 1980 – Oct 1983).

-Later, Professor Chinua Achebe was appointed Pro-Chancellor and Chairman of Council with Professor Chiweyite Ejike as Vice Chancellor (1987 – 1988).
+Later, Professor Chinua Achebe was appointed pro-chancellor and chairman of council with Professor Chiweyite Ejike as vice chancellor (1987 – 1988).
 The management team of the university at that time included Mr. F.C.
-Eze – Registrar, Mr. G.C.
-Akachukwu – Acting Bursar and Dr. (Mrs.) Ngozi Ene – University Librarian.
-At the end of Professor Achebe's tenure, Professor Gaius Igboeli was appointed the next Pro-Chancellor and Chairman of the University Governing Council.
-(1989 – 1991) while Professor Chiweyite Ejike was still the Vice Chancellor.
+Eze – registrar, Mr. G.C.
+Akachukwu – acting bursar and Dr. (Mrs.) Ngozi Ene – university librarian.
+At the end of Professor Achebe's tenure, Professor Gaius Igboeli was appointed the next pro-chancellor and chairman of the University Governing Council.
+(1989 – 1991) while Professor Chiweyite Ejike was still the vice chancellor.

-Following the creation of Enugu State in 1991 and the subsequent change of the name of the university to Enugu State University of Science and Technology, Hon, Justice Anthony Aniagolu was appointed the Pro-Chancellor and Chairman of the Governing Council with Prof. Julius Onuorah Onah as the Vice Chancellor (1992 – 1996).
-The Management team under Professor Onah included Dr. Fidelis Ogah as the Deputy Vice Chancellor, Mr. F.C.
-Eze as Registrar, Dr. (Mrs.) Ngozi Eneh – University Librarian and Mr. G.C.
-Akachukwu – Bursar.
+Following the creation of Enugu State in 1991 and the subsequent change of the name of the university to Enugu State University of Science and Technology, Hon, Justice Anthony Aniagolu was appointed the pro-chancellor and chairman of the governing council with Prof. Julius Onuorah Onah as the vice chancellor (1992 – 1996).
+The management team under Professor Onah included Dr. Fidelis Ogah as the deputy vice chancellor, Mr. F.C.
+Eze as registrar, Dr. (Mrs.) Ngozi Eneh – University Librarian and Mr. G.C.
+Akachukwu – bursar.
 At the end of the tenure of Professor Julius Onah came in quick succession, Professor T.C.
-Nwodo as acting Vice Chancellor and later Professor Mark Anikpo as acting Vice Chancellor also.
+Nwodo as acting vice chancellor and later Professor Mark Anikpo as acting vice chancellor also.